 Introduced at the 1992 Geneva Motor Show, the Diablo roadster concept showcased what a possible open top version of the car would look like.
 The roof was removed and the car had a shortened visor in place of the windshield which made its way to the doors indicating the adaptation of the barchetta body style.
-The chassis was strengthened in order to compensate for the loss of the roof and the car featured many unique components which made their way to the later variants of the Diablo.
+The chassis was strengthened in order to compensate for the loss of the roof and the car featured many unique components some of which made their way to the later variants of the Diablo.
 Such components included larger air intakes near the rear wing and the sides of the car for better engine cooling, a visor mounted rear view mirror, roll bars over the seats, unique wheels in body colour of the car and a unique engine cover which included a tunnel in the middle for better airflow over the rear view mirror.
 The signature scissor doors were retained despite for the loss of the roof and the interior became more ergonomic and featured a unique two-tone beige colour.
 The concept generated a positive response among the public and demand among customers for such a car.
 As the car was not intended for production, German tuner Koenig Competition upon Lamborghini's permission converted customer cars into replicas of the concept.
 The cars featured different front and rear bumpers along with wheels than that of the concept due to copyright issues along with an upgraded engine.
 The conversion was no longer offered upon the request of Lamborghini as the company introduced the Diablo VT roadster in 1995.

 We have many A-Z keywords for this term.
 We offer them for FREE unlike many other keyword services, however we do require that you are a registered member to view them all so that the costs will remain lower for Us.